kubewarden/github-actions/README.md

 ### Releasing a new tag

 1. We ourselves are consumers of our own GHA in this repo, as we consume the actions in the reusable workflows.
-Decide on the future tag version you will create, and then, preemptively update all the tags of our own github-actions in this repo to that one, and commit those changes.
+To release, decide on the future tag version you will create, and then, preemptively update all the tags of our own github-actions in this repo to that one, and commit those changes.

-   We can't use RenovateBot or the like, as it would updated the tags *after* we have already tagged, so the tagged version would not consume itself, but a previous version.
+   We can't use RenovateBot or the like, as it would update the tags *after* we have already tagged, so the tagged version would not consume itself, but a previous version.
 1. Tag your release with a semver tag (e.g: `v2.3.0`).